4teamwork/ftw.keywordwidget/README.rst

 ===================

 This Widget is not automatically applied to all possible select fields.
-The idea is that you integration it where needed by your self.
+The idea is that you integrate it where needed by your self.

 But for the primary Use-Case mentioned above, there is a behavior: